OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 * The Event Notification Subscription API allows TPPs to register to receive all or specific event types via the Real-Time Event Notification API and/or the Aggregated Polling API
 * The Callback URL API allows TPPs to register to receive `aurn:uk:org:openbanking:events:resource-updateevent` notification via the Real-Time Event Notification API.

-### **How can a TPP register with the ASPSP to receive event notifications?**

-The  <a href="https://openbankinguk.github.io/read-write-api-site3/v3.1.10/profiles/event-notification-subscription-api-profile.html" class="external-link" rel="nofollow">Event Notification Subscription API Profile</a> and the  <a href="https://openbankinguk.github.io/read-write-api-site3/v3.1.10/profiles/callback-url-api-profile.html" class="external-link" rel="nofollow">Callback URL API Profile</a> provide alternative mechanisms for TPPs to register for event notifications.
-* The Event Notification Subscription API allows TPPs to register to receive all or specific event types via the Real-Time Event Notification API and/or the Aggregated Polling API
-* The Callback URL API allows TPPs to register to receive `aurn:uk:org:openbanking:events:resource-updateevent` notification via the Real-Time Event Notification API.

 ### **Are there separate swagger specifications for Real-time (push) notifications and aggregated polling?**

 Event Subscription, CallbackURLregistration and Aggregated Polling specifications are all hosted by the ASPSP, while the TPP hosts the endpoint to receive real-time push notifications.